Rifle: 19th century

-During the Napoleonic Wars the British army created several experimental units known as "Rifles", armed with the Baker rifle.
-These Rifle Regiments were deployed as skirmishers during the Peninsular war in Spain and Portugal, and were more effective than skirmishers armed with muskets due to their accuracy and long range.
+During the Napoleonic Wars the British army established several experimental units known as "Rifles", armed with the Baker rifle.
+These Rifle Regiments were deployed as skirmishers during the Peninsular War of 1807 to 1814 in Spain and Portugal, and proved more effective than skirmishers armed with muskets due to their accuracy and long range.

+In Central Asia, Uzbeks, Kazakhs and Tadjiks in the course of the 19th century adopted a form of large-calibre rifle: the karamultuk or karamultyk.

 Muzzle-loading

 Gradually, rifles appeared with cylindrical barrels cut with helical grooves, the surfaces between the grooves being "lands".
 The innovation was shortly followed by the mass adoption of breech-loading weapons, as it was not practical to push an overbore bullet down through a rifled barrel.
 The dirt and grime from prior shots were pushed down ahead of a tight bullet or ball (which may have been a looser fit in the clean barrel before the first shot), and loading was far more difficult, as the lead had to be deformed to go down in the first place, reducing the accuracy due to deformation.
 Several systems were tried to deal with the problem, usually by resorting to an under-bore bullet that expanded upon firing.

 The original muzzle-loading rifle, with a closely fitting ball to take the rifling grooves, was loaded with difficulty, particularly when foul, and for this reason was not generally used for military purposes.
-With the advent of rifling the bullet itself did not initially change but was wrapped in a greased, cloth patch to grip the rifling grooves.
+With the advent of rifling, the bullet itself did not initially change but was wrapped in a greased, cloth patch to grip the rifling grooves.

 The first half of the 19th century saw a distinct change in the shape and function of the bullet.
-In 1826 Delvigne, a French infantry officer, invented a breech with abrupt shoulders on which a spherical bullet was rammed down until it caught the rifling grooves.
+In 1826 Henri-Gustave Delvigne, a French infantry officer, invented a breech with abrupt shoulders on which a spherical bullet was rammed down until it caught the rifling grooves.
 Delvigne's method, however, deformed the bullet and was inaccurate.

-Soon after, the Carabine à tige was invented by Louis-Etienne de Thouvenin, which had a stem at the bottom of the barrel that would deform and expand the base of the bullet when rammed, therefore enabling accurate contact with the rifling.
+Soon after, Louis-Etienne de Thouvenin invented the Carabine à tige, which had a stem at the bottom of the barrel that would deform and expand the base of the bullet when rammed, therefore enabling accurate contact with the rifling.
 However, the area around the stem clogged and got dirty easily.